WTAW (AM)

 WTAW (1620 kHz), branded as "News Talk 1620 94.5 WTAW", is a commercial talk AM radio station licensed to serve College Station, Texas.
 Owned by the Bryan Broadcasting Company, WTAW covers College Station, Bryan and much of the Brazos Valley.
 Its studios and transmitter site are located in College Station.

-In addition to a standard analog transmission, WTAW broadcasts in HD Radio, utilizing the in-band on-channel hybrid standard, is simulcast over low-power FM translator K233DU (94.5 FM) College Station, and is available online.
+In addition to a standard analog transmission, WTAW broadcasts in HD Radio, utilizing the in-band on-channel digital standard.
+The programming is also heard FM translator K233DU (94.5 FM) College Station.
+There is an internet stream as well.

 Programming

 WTAW personality Scott DeLucia hosts the morning-drive program, The Infomaniacs along with Chelsea Reber on news and Zach Taylor on sports.
 The show is best known for quick wit and Zach being made fun of by the other hosts.

 The Glenn Beck Program, The Clay Travis and Buck Sexton Show (a direct successor to The Rush Limbaugh Show), and The Sean Hannity Show (via Premiere Networks) air during the late morning, midday, and afternoons, respectively.
 Joe Pags (via Compass Media Networks), Coast to Coast AM (via Premiere) and This Morning, America's First News with Gordon Deal (via Compass) also air on the station.
 Weekend hosts include Kim Komando and Bill Cunningham.